Mission, Values & History

-- Expanding the supply of affordable natural gas and renewable energy
+- Expanding supplies of affordable and clean energy

-- Ensuring a safe and reliable energy delivery infrastructure
+- Ensuring safe, efficient, resilient and reliable energy infrastructure

 - Reducing and managing carbon emissions

 Nothing is more important than the safety of our employees and our customers.

 We provide a diverse and inclusive environment for creative employees to learn, grow, and make a difference.